Underground, in the tunnels beneath New York, a young man is missing.

-Above ground Ali Lateef of the NYPD is assigned the case.
-The boy’s mother Violet is reluctant to help and Emily, Lowboy’s girlfriend and only confidante, appears to have vanished too
+Above ground, Ali Lateef of the NYPD is assigned the case.
+The boy’s mother is reluctant to help and Emily, his girlfriend and only confidante, appears to have vanished too.
+Can Lateef find Lowboy before it’s too late?

 “A twenty-first century Holden Caulfield.”